5 best Shopify appointment apps for service businesses (2026)

 Cons

-- Multi-staff and team features sit behind higher tiers
+- Multi-staff, team features, and Klaviyo sit behind higher tiers

 - Less suited to multi-location or flexible-duration use cases